g00dnatur3/opencv-raspicam-bindings/README.md

 # Raspicam + OpenCV Bindings for NodeJS

-Example to demonstrate how to do NodeJS Binding With OpenCV.
+Example project to demonstrate how to do NodeJS Bindings to OpenCV & Raspicam C++ Library.

 ## Requirements